soccershoe/JustAnotherAdmin/_posts/2019-02-14-DomainPolicySync.md

 ![alt text](https://raw.githubusercontent.com/soccershoe/JustAnotherAdmin/master/images/whodoesthat.jpg)

 I really couldn't find any good Microsoft articles on this or guidance on blocking inheritance on the 'Domain Controllers' OU.
-These links are the best I could find.
+These links are the best I could find for now.

 <https://support.microsoft.com/en-ca/help/259576/group-policy-application-rules-for-domain-controllers>